plantbreeding/BrAPI-Manuscript2/manuscript.md

     <br>
   <small>
-     Leibniz Institute of Plant Genetics and Crop Plant Research · Funded by The AGENT project is funded by the European Union's Horizon 2020 research and innovation programme under grant agreement No 862613.
+     Leibniz Institute of Plant Genetics and Crop Plant Research · Funded by The AGENT project is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 862613.
   </small>

 + **Kauê de Sousa**